bspiewak6/music/README.md

 * [Links](#links)

 ## User Story
-AS A coding boot camp student
+AS A coding boot camp student <br />
-I WANT to tune out by using an application that can search for my favorite music, books, podcasts and video games.
+I WANT to tune out by using an application that can search for my favorite music, books, podcasts and video games. <br />
 SO THAT when I need a break or get stuck, I can TuneOut

 ## Criteria